Home Compare MRO.L vs RR.L

 Melrose Industries vs Rolls-Royce Holdings: Which Stock Looks Stronger in 2026?

-Rolls-Royce leads structurally, with profitability as the clearest single gap between the two profiles.
-Melrose Industries still has the edge on growth, which keeps the comparison from looking entirely one-sided.
+Rolls-Royce holds the cleaner structural position, with profitability as the main driver and growth adding further support.
+Melrose Industries does not offset that deficit through any equally strong structural edge elsewhere.
 On the market side, Rolls-Royce is in better shape — its trend is intact while Melrose Industries's trend has broken down.
 That puts structure and market broadly in agreement — Rolls-Royce's lead looks more confirmed than conflicted.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Both peer scores are relative to the STOXX 600 universe, making them directly comparable.

 Profitability still does most of the heavy lifting in this comparison.
-Rolls-Royce Holdings plc leads by 15 points on the overall comparison score.
+The overall score gap is 16 points in favour of Rolls-Royce Holdings plc.

 Trajectory Similarity